animikii/styleguide/react/index.md

 http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html#designing-a-normalized-state

-## Notes
-Having separate apps for the registrars and facilitator dashboard.

-*Pros*

-- share between the apps
-- One app not two

-*Cons*

-- Deploying as one app and not two, keeping them in sync.

 ### Problem having client out of sync with the back-end.

 Solution: Have the version sent in every api call.